hapipal/hapipal.com/lib/content/getting-started.md

 Be sure to restart your server in order to pick-up this new code.

-If you cURL our new route (`curl http://localhost:3000/riddle-random`) or visit it [in your browser](http://localhost:3000/riddle-random), you'll see one of Paldo's riddles.
+If you cURL our new route (`curl http://localhost:3000/riddle-random`) or visit it [in your browser](http://localhost:3000/riddle-random), we'll see one of Paldo's riddles.
 We're up and running!

 Now, let's setup letting people get answers if (well, when :)), they get stumped.
 We'll rely on Paldo's friends supplying the `slug` of the riddle they're stuck on (for now) to know which answer to supply.